 \subsection{Efficient Methods for Single-Image Super-Resolution}

-In the last years, efficient deep neural networks for SR have been proposed to reduce the number of parameters while keeping high quality performances \cite{li2022ntire}.
-However, most of the proposed architectural solutions are designed for content-based training, which aims at minimizing the difference between the high resolution image and the output of the network.
-Among them, \cite{sajjadi2017enhancenet} proposed a thin simple model which handle SR as a bilinear upsampling residual compensation.
-Despite the high quality images obtained, this approach has high inference latency due to the double prediction required.
-Diversely, \cite{michelini2022edge} entirely based their study to target Edge-AI chips, proposing ultra-tiny model composed of one layer only.
+In recent years, efficient deep neural networks for SR have been proposed to reduce the number of parameters while keeping high-quality performances \cite{li2022ntire}.
+However, most of the proposed architectural solutions are designed for content-based training, which aims to minimize the difference between the high-resolution image and the network output.
+Among them, \cite{sajjadi2017enhancenet} proposed a thin, simple model which handles SR as a bilinear upsampling residual compensation.
+Despite the high-quality images obtained, this approach has high inference latency due to the double prediction required.
+Diversely, \cite{michelini2022edge} entirely based their study to target Edge-AI chips, proposing an ultra-tiny model composed of one layer only.